2013 Festival Highlights

 - The Waterfowl Festival takes place in the colonial town of Easton, Maryland.
 The historic buildings of Easton serve as venues for galleries and exhibits, while events and demonstrations are held at the surrounding ponds and scenic areas.

-- Masters Gallery Legends of the Shore Collection by John and Suzie Seerey-Lester
+- Masters Gallery Celebrating the Chesapeake Collection by Heiner Hertling

 The Waterfowl Festival was founded in 1971 by a group of Eastern Shore sportsmen and women looking to share the unique heritage of the area while raising funds to protect the wildlife and habitat what were integral to the region’s way of life.
 Starting with 50 exhibitors and 4,000 visitors, the first Festival turned a profit of $7,500, which was contributed to Ducks Unlimited.

 The Waterfowl Festival contributes the proceeds of each annual event to Waterfowl Chesapeake – the Festival’s sister organization that focuses exclusively on supporting conservation work around the Chesapeake Bay watershed.
 Founded in 2011, Waterfowl Chesapeake builds on the conservation tradition of the Waterfowl Festival, which has granted more than $5 million to over fifty national and regional conservation organizations and their projects.

 The Festival provides an environment for artisans to gather, exhibit and sell their work.
 More than 300 nationally recognized artists are invited to participate, exhibiting paintings, sculpture, carvings, photography, decoys, crafts and folk art.
 The public is provided with the opportunity to view and purchase the finest wildlife art available in the world.

 A Showcase for the Eastern Shore of Maryland